need4swede/wiki-go/data/documents/personalization/profile-presets/document.md

 - Profile names, order, and saved values
 - The **Replace Device Overrides** choice
-- Automatic iPhone, iPad, Apple TV, and Mac assignments
+- Automatic device-type assignments

 It does not carry the profile currently selected on a physical device.

 Server requirements are delivered separately from your synchronized profile document.
-They still arrive when ordinary Settings Sync is off and can apply to a Free recipient.
+They still arrive when ordinary Settings Sync is off.
 Device uploads cannot delete a profile referenced by policy or replace one of its explicitly locked values.

 Server Profiles use that same managed delivery path.
 They are not copied into your personal backup.
 Changes and removals reach every user assigned that